5 Positive teachings of Italian lifestyle to better your life by Julie Furlong

 The result?
 They are so much more human.

-As you have probably read in my past posts, at the end of the day, people need people (Read: The Happy Plan).
+As you have probably read in my past posts, at the end of the day, people need people (Read: Focusing on these 3 areas will lead to a happy life).
 It’s an ingredient to happy living.
 Nothing replaces strong connections and good relationships, built over the years.

 It was a pleasure sitting in the piazza every day watching the Italian people meet up and interact with family, friends, children, kids, cousins’, neighbours and even their dogs.
 With not a worry in the world, just connecting and keeping good company and enjoying the food.
 From these five observations, I highlighted some wonderful ways Italians maintain connections.
 Perhaps we can learn a thing or two from them and also remain connected and happy too…